yberreby/TextShower/README.md

 ======
 [![Flattr this!](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=filsmick&url=github.com/TextShower&title=TextShower&language=&tags=github&category=software)

-Tired of the heavy jQuery scripts for everything?
+Tired of the heavy scripts for everything?
 Don't want to overload your server and the client with tons of useless code for just a text slider?
+So you'll like TextShower.

-TextShower is made for you!
+TextShower is a flexible solution

 <a href="http://filsmick.github.io/TextShower/">Presentation, instructions and examples</a>